Robert E. Lee

 This was a time of great anguish for Lee, who opposed both secession (along with Jubal Early and Stonewall Jackson, later generals under Lee) and slavery.

 Lee, was not a slave owner.
-However, he was charged with managing the estate of his wife's father in 1857.
-Mary Anna Lee's father had decreed in his will, that his plantation slaves should be freed five years from the time of his death.
+However, he was charged with managing the estate of his wife's father in 1857, including 189 enslaved people.
+Mary Anna Lee's father had decreed in his will, that plantation slaves should be freed five years from the time of his death.
 Lee did not have the legal authority to free those slaves in 1857, and instead, prepared them for freedom.
 In 1862, Lee freed all those slaves in accordance with Custis will, and part of his father-in-law's former plantation is now Arlington National Cemetery.

 Similarly, but rarely mentioned, Ulysses Grant, who would become Lincoln's Union commander and later president, managed the 850-acre White Haven plantation of his wife's father near St. Louis.
 Grant actually worked slaves and purchased slaves, whom he also later freed.

 Of secession, Lee wrote, "I can anticipate no greater calamity for the country than a dissolution of the Union.
-It would be an accumulation of all the evils we complain of, & I am willing to sacrifice every thing but honour for its preservation..."
+It would be an accumulation of all the evils we complain of.
+I am willing to sacrifice every thing but honour for its preservation..."
+According to W. Fitzhugh Brundage, professor of history at the University of North Carolina, "Robert E. Lee did oppose secession.
+On that point, there is no dispute."

 It was under this cloud of conflicting loyalties and beliefs that Lee was called upon to choose sides in the coming conflict.
 In the end, his loyalty was first and foremost with Virginia.
 Lee wrote to a friend, "If Virginia stands by the old Union, so will I. But if she secedes (though I do not believe in secession as a constitutional right, nor that there is sufficient cause for revolution), then I will follow my native State with my sword, and, if need be, with my life."